knail1/knail1.github.io/content/posts/papermod/landing-a-troubled-project/index.md

 Over the next year, this platform was going to provide tremendous uplift to our business, and the new innovations it brought took the company to the next level in terms of speed and capabilities.

 But more than all that, what I take away from the experience were the relationships that were forged in fire.
 There were amazing people I worked with that I will never forget for the rest of my life.
 Ankur, Smitha, Bharti, and their spectacular team members, and most of all Sam.
-When you go through something like this together, when you push beyond what you thought was possible and refuse to give up on each other, it creates bonds that last forever.
+When you go through something like this together, when you push beyond what you thought was possible and refuse to give up on each other, it creates bonds that last forever.k